Team

 • to understand the cellular role of the identified proteins and thus to discover new actors of gametogenesis.
 This also allows us to characterize the molecular pathogenesis of infertility.

-• to propose improvements or alternative therapies in the field of male infertility, taking into account our findings on the causes of infertility.
+• propose improvements to assisted reproductive technologies or alternative therapies in the field of male infertility, taking into account our discoveries on the causes of infertility.

 Christophe ARNOULT